This post may contain affiliate links. See my privacy policy for details.

 In the world of fancy cocktails, there is a fundamental divide between focusing on flavor and focusing on appearance.

-Whether it is more important to make an attractive cocktail or a tasty one.
-While many cocktails do try and straddle this line and provide a bit of compromise for both, most of them are an attempt at compromise.
+It is unclear whether it is more important to make an attractive cocktail or a tasty one.
+While many cocktails do try to straddle this line and provide a bit of compromise for both, most of them are an attempt at compromise.

-There is one outlier, though; the Aviation cocktail.
-A drink that manages to blend together a uniquely beautiful appearance, while still tasting absolutely amazing.
+There is one outlier, though: the Aviation cocktail.
+This drink manages to combine a uniquely beautiful appearance with an absolutely amazing taste.

 The Guide To The Aviation Cocktail